rajat-g/Ultimate-Sideloading-Guide/README.md

 # Please use this [website](https://whysoooofurious.netlify.app) if not using it already!
-# Feather is finnicky, use ESign.
+# New DNS redirect method is up and working!

 ## Introduction
 Hello and welcome to my guide on how to sideload on Apple Devices!